aiidateam/aiida-code-registry/README.md

 # AiiDA code registry

+**THIS REPO IS GOING TO BE REPLACED BY https://github.com/aiidateam/aiida-resource-registry TO SUPPORT TEMPLATE.**

+For future resources setup contribution, please go to `aiida-resource-registry`.

 **THIS IS WORK IN PROGRESS - PULL REQUESTS & [SUGGESTIONS](https://github.com/aiidateam/aiida-code-registry/issues) HIGHLY WELCOME**

 This repository collects configurations of simulation codes on public compute resources for quick and easy setup in AiiDA.